arnesund/weather-ml/README.md

 # weather-ml
-Experiment with Machine Learning on weather datasets
+Experiment with Machine Learning on weather datasets: Can Amazon Machine Learning be used to predict the weather?

+For a walkthrough of how to perform the analysis, and some results, see my blog post at http://arnesund.com/2015/05/31/using-amazon-machine-learning-to-predict-the-weather/

 ## Prerequisites